octopus-network/omnity-docs/docs/REE/apis.md

 * **Mempool Connector**: A daemon that updates the fee rate and monitors rejected transactions from REE on the Mempool, notifies the REE Orchestrator.
 * **Exchanges**: Instances of the BTCFi protocol operating on the REE platform, designed to facilitate coin exchange.
 Each exchange must adhere to [the formal api principles](https://github.com/octopus-network/ree-types?tab=readme-ov-file#exchange-interfaces) established by REE.
 Please refer to the [REE Dev Guide](https://docs.omnity.network/docs/REE/introduction) for further details.
 There are multiple exchanges, and each exchange consists of several pools.
 REE manages the state of each exchange on a per-pool basis.

+And the helper components:
+* **REE Exchange Registry**: Please be advised that the new exchange requires manual registration (by providing the exchange ID and canister ID) before it can call invoke.
+The exchange canister must be deployed on the same subnet as the orchestrator, which is also the same subnet as the chain key.
+Otherwise, the speed will be significantly slower.
+* **UTXO Proof Server**: A lightweight HTTP server built with Tokio and Axum that generates CBOR‑serialized UTXO proofs for Bitcoin addresses and returns them as JSON.
+* **REE Types**: The essential data type definitions for REE.
+It is recommended to use it for the Exchange development.

 For Ree support please visit **[The REE Dev Support Channel](https://oc.app/community/o5uz6-dqaaa-aaaar-bhnia-cai/channel/3944635384)** in English and **[The REE Dev Support CN Channel](https://oc.app/community/o5uz6-dqaaa-aaaar-bhnia-cai/channel/2543618207)** in Chinese.

 |  | Canister Id |
 | --- | --- |
 | Orchestrator | kqs64-paaaa-aaaar-qamza-cai |
 | Orchestrator Testnet | hvyp5-5yaaa-aaaao-qjxha-cai |

 ## Update
 ### invoke
 ```md